wazuh/wazuh-documentation/source/ossec_splunk_installation.rst

 - The user will be asked for a user/password pair, and a name for the pair.
 The pair is used for check the OSSEC agents' status and the Wazuh Restful API management.
 Type a user and password valid for the API on all the OSSEC managers, and name it Splunk.
 - In the menu, go to ``Searches & Reports -> Utility``.
 Execute ``Initialize OSSEC Server Lookup Table`` and ``Rebuild OSSEC Server Lookup Table``.

 The credentials pair Splunk is required, because the application will look for it when tries to check the agents' status.
-It’s possible to add more credentials pairs in ``Apps->Manage Apps->Reporting and Management for Wazuh->Set up``.
+To add more credentials pairs go to ``Apps->Manage Apps`` and click ``Set up`` in Reporting and Management for Wazuh row.
 Credentials are stored in a secure way, using Splunk Storage Passwords.

 Adding new managers
 -------------------